IbrahimGhasia/Truffles_Dashboard/README.md

 # Truffle Dashboard

 This is an internship assignment.
-I have created Truffle Dashboard.
-I have used Tailwind CSS and Next Js to build it.
+I have build Truffle Dashboard using Tailwind CSS and Next Js.

 <i><b>You can check the live demo <a href="https://truffles-dashboard-assignment.vercel.app/">here.</a>
 </i>